dmgatti/SingleCellRNAseq/_episodes/04-Quality-Control.md

 Some technical questions that you might ask include:

 1. Why is mitochondrial gene expression high in some cells?
-1. What is UMI, and why do we check numbers of UMI?
+1. What is a unique molecular identifier (UMI), and why do we check numbers of UMI?
 1. What happens to make gene counts low in a cell?

+> DAS & DMS: Add image for UMI?
+Too complicated?

 <!-- DASremoved ribosomal point here.
 Often we don't filter based on ribo, not clearly associated with poor quality cells -->